 Real-life research supports building muscle on Keto Zone.

 Take this 2017 study on 25 men, for example.
-When combined with resistance training, both a Keto Diet and Western Diet produced increases in lean body mass (muscle).
+When combined with resistance training, both a Keto Diet and a Western Diet produced increases in lean body mass (muscle).
 However, the Keto Zone Diet also produced more fat loss, resulting in optimal body composition (4).